 Next Best Solution

-Now for the long awaited “next best” solution.
 The following proposal and its format closely resemble that of Hoppe’s.
 It is a two-pronged approach composed of corrective and preventative measures to address the issue of immigration.

 The corrective measures are intended to address the effects of forced integration that have already occurred.
-Such measures are hardly controversial, especially within libertarian circles but are nevertheless worth mentioning.
+Such measures are hardly controversial within libertarian circles but are nevertheless worth mentioning.
 First and foremost, would be the privatization of as many public goods as possible.
 This would effectively mitigate the issues of immigration as there would be less public areas to immigrate to.
 Of near equal importance would be the repeal of anti-discrimination, affirmative action, and other such legislation which inhibits an individual’s ability to discriminate with his private property.

 This would greatly reduce the negative effects of any forced integration brought on by the invasion of uninvited foreigners.
 A less obvious measure would be to pursue a truly free trade policy.
 If foreigners are able to trade with domestic citizens without being penalized by tariffs and/or other State measures designed to artificially disadvantage them, then the demand to immigrate will decrease ceteris paribus.
-Next would be decentralization.
-For instance, it would be better for Texas and its tax paying residents to determine immigration policies that affect their territory than the federal government, and better still for the county and its tax paying citizens to determine such policies for their territory and so on until all such questions are handled by the individual with respect to his own property.
-Finally, foreigners, whether invited or uninvited, should be barred from voting and having access to tax funded welfare programs or subsidies of any kind.
+Next would be political decentralization.
+For instance, it would be better for Texas and its taxpaying residents to determine immigration policies that affect their territory than the federal government, and better still for the county and its tax paying citizens to determine such policies for their territory and so on until all such questions are handled by the individual with respect to his own (personal) property.
+Finally, foreigners, whether invited or uninvited, should be barred from voting and having access to tax-funded welfare programs or subsidies of any kind.
 This too will decrease the demand to immigrate.

-When considering measures designed to prevent forced integration, it is important to consider which of them would most closely correspond with the desires of tax payers who have a diffuse yet valid private claim to the public property “stewarded” by the State.
+When considering measures designed to prevent forced integration, it is important to consider which of them would most closely correspond with the desires of taxpayers who have a diffuse, yet valid, private claim to the public property “stewarded” by the State.
 Stephan Kinsella offers us his insight in the following: